rmit-iPSE-s2-2023/24HZ/HZ24/Documentation.docc/Talking With the Blockchain.md

 For a detailed explanation of this interface, see the official Ethereum documentation on [JSON-RPC API](https://ethereum.org/en/developers/docs/apis/json-rpc/).

-> What's noteworthy about this particular JSON-RPC specification is that you can use this interface for many different networks, not just Ethereum.
+> Tip: What's noteworthy about this particular JSON-RPC specification is that you can use this interface for many different networks, not just Ethereum.
 Any network that also use this ever-so-wonderful JSON-RPC specification is referred to as **EVM-compatible** chains. _Zora_ is one example of an EVM-compatible chain because it implements this same JSON-RPC specification.
 So, when we make this request to a **Zora node**, it will also return the current block number, but this time the current block number for the Zora network, instead of the Ethereum network.

-> Terms like "API", "Specification", "Interface", and "Protocol" can be used interchangebly to refer to this common set of methods JSON-RPC methods.
+> Terms like "API", "Specification", "Interface", and "Protocol" are often used interchangebly to refer to this common set of JSON-RPC methods.